Sculpture in Scotland: Seventeenth century

 Members of the Mylne family dominated royal building and masonry in Scotland in the first half of the seventeenth century.
 John Mylne (c.
 1589–1657) completed a statue of James VI begun by Benjamin Lambert after the latter's death in 1616 and his most famous work was the sundial in Holyrood (1633).
 Alexander Mylne (d.
 1643) was primarily a sculptor and in 1635 executed the royal arms over the entrance of Parliament House and two years later the two figures of Justice and Mercy on the same building.

 As in England, in the late seventeenth century sculpture was dominated by foreign professionals.
 Dutch-born Grinling Gibbons (1648–1721) supplied four large lead statues to Glamis Castle and in 1701 he supplied seven chimney pieces to Dalkeith House, including one in red and white marble bearing the story of Neptune and Galatea.
 The equestrian statue of Charles II outside Parliament House (1684/5) was a lead replica of Gibbon's bronze statue at Windsor, the first in Britain to depict a monarch in classical dress.
 John Van Ost (fl.
 1680–1729) supplied lead garden statuary for Hopetoun House and Drumlanrig Castle.
 Sir William Bruce (c.
 1630–1710), the leading Scottish architect of the seventeenth century, favoured Dutch carvers for his realisation of Kinross House in Fife, where there are festoons, trophies and cornucopia around the doorways and gates.
 This may have included Jan van Sant Voort, a Dutch carver known to have been living in Leith, who supplied Bruce with a carved heraldic overdoor in 1679 and who worked on Bruce's rebuilding of Holyrood Palace.
-From 1674 the London plasterers George Funsterfield (fl.
+From 1674 the London plasterers George Dunsterfield (fl.
 1660–76) and John Houlbert (fl.
 1674–79) worked for Bruce at Thirlestane, Berwickshire and at Holyroodhouse.
 Dunsterfield was also active at Balcaskie, Fife and probably at Kellie Castle, Fife.